 An omnichannel customer service experience can help today’s businesses reach a more human level of interaction with their customers.
 But what does that really look like?

 The word “omnichannel” gets batted around a lot, so let’s look closely at what it really means.
-Think about the term “omnipresent” — being everywhere at the same time.
+Omnichannel customer service can be thought of like the term “omnipresence” — being everywhere at the same time.
 From your customers’ perspectives, it should appear that you’re everywhere, all at once.

 A customer may start a service interaction on in-app chat and end it on the phone via a call, or vice versa.
 And no matter the channel, customer service agents have access to customer details and a history of previous interactions.

 The difference between omnichannel customer service and multichannel is in the consistency in the entire experience for the customer.
 Omnichannel customer service channels act as touch points along a single, cohesive customer journey, so customers have an integrated experience across channels and devices.
 Your team needs to be able to present itself as a cohesive unit whether the same agents are resolving a customer issue via in-app chat or voice call or these get handled by different agents with respective skill sets.

 But tacking on new communications channels that don’t talk to one another delivers a fractured, often frustrating customer experience.
 That’s because unless conversation history and customer details are shared across channels, agents won’t have access to the context necessary to deliver seamless, personalized service.

 79% of service professionals say it’s impossible to provide great service without full customer context, per Salesforce’s State of Service.

 Your business may not need all the service channels we’ll discuss below.
 Every business is different, as is everyone’s customer service strategy, so you’ll have to think about what each digital channel does well and which are best suited to serve different types of customers at various stages of the customer lifecycle.